pythonspeed/pip-compile-in-docker/README.md

-> This tool is sponsored by the [Python on Docker Production Handbook](https://pythonspeed.com/products/productionhandbook/), your complete reference to packaging Python applications for Docker in production.

 # Pin your Python dependencies!

 `pin-requirements.py` is a script that lets you pin your Python dependencies inside a Docker container.